One Way Wind (song)

 "One Way Wind" is a 1971 hit song written by Dutch musician Arnold Mühren and recorded by his band The Cats.

 Composition

 The 3-minute-39-second song is in the key of E major with a tempo of 110 beats per minute.

 Chart performance

 The song was released in July 1971, and became an international hit, charting at number 3 in the Dutch Top 40, number 4 on Ultratop, number 4 in Germany, and number 1 in Switzerland.
 It is listed on #7 on the Dutch public broadcasting organization's top 200 of the 1970s.
+On the New Zealand Listener charts it reached number 12.